-Bessie Coleman soared across the sky as the first woman of African American and Native American descent to earn her pilot’s license in the U.S. Known for performing flying tricks, Coleman’s nicknames were; “Brave Bessie,” “Queen Bess,” and “The Only Race Aviatrix in the World.”
+Bessie Coleman soared across the sky as the first woman of African American and Native American descent to earn her pilot’s license in the U.S. Known for performing flying tricks, Coleman’s nicknames were: “Brave Bessie,” “Queen Bess,” and “The Only Race Aviatrix in the World.”
 Her goal was to encourage women and African Americans to reach their dreams – and this became her legacy.
-Though her life and career were cut short in a tragic plane crash, but her life continues to inspire people around the world.
+Though her life and career were cut short in a tragic plane crash, her life and legacy continue to inspire people around the world.

 Born in Atlanta, Texas on January 26, 1892, Bessie Coleman had twelve brothers and sisters.
-Her mother, Susan Coleman, was an African American maid, and her father George Coleman was a sharecroppper of mixed Native American and African American descent.
+Her mother, Susan Coleman, was an African American maid, and her father George Coleman was a sharecropper of mixed Native American and African American descent.
 In 1901, her father decided to move back to Oklahoma to try to escape discrimination.
-Bessie’s mother decided not to go with him.
-Instead, the rest of the family stayed in Waxahachie, Texas.
-Bessie grew up helping her mother pick cotton and wash laundry to earn extra money.
+Coleman’s mother decided not to go with him.
+Instead, Coleman, her mother, and siblings stayed in Waxahachie, Texas.
+Coleman grew up helping her mother pick cotton and wash laundry to earn extra money.
 By the time she was eighteen, she saved enough money to attend the Colored Agricultural and Normal University (now Langston University) in Langston, Oklahoma.
-She dropped out of college after only one semester because she could not afford to attend.
+She dropped out of college after only one semester because she could no longer afford tuition.